Skip to footer content

 var pdf = PdfDocument.FromFile("presentation.pdf");

-int sourceIndex = 1; // page you want to move
+int sourceIndex = 1; // page to move

 bool movingForward = targetIndex > sourceIndex;

 // 1.
-Copy the page you want to move (creates a 1-page PdfDocument)
+Copy the page to move (produces a one-page PdfDocument)

 var pageDoc = pdf.CopyPage(sourceIndex);